-The long benches and table warm in the shade of the house.
+Long benches, table warm in the shade of the house.

-Each, that irretrievable afternoon, happy there was time to talk.
+Both of us, that irretrievable afternoon, happy there was time to talk.

 It could have been a cornstalk color, her blouse –